nasa/oceandata-notebooks/book/notebooks/oci/oci_file_structure.md

 ```

 Although we now have coordinates, they won't immediately help because the data are not gridded by latitude and longitude.
-Level-2 data come in the original instrument swath and have not been resampled to a regular grid.
+L2 data come in the original instrument swath and have not been resampled to a regular grid.
 That is why latitude and longitude are two-dimensional coordinates, and why the are not also "Indexes" like `wavelength_3d`.
-Latitude and longitude are present, but cannot be used immediately to "look-up" values like you can with coordinates that are also indices.
+Latitude and longitude are present, but cannot be used immediately to look up values like you can with coordinates that are also indices.

-Let's make a scatter plot of some pixel locations so we can see the irregular spacing.
+Let's make a scatter plot of some pixel locations so we can see the irregular spacing of latitude and longitude.
 By selecting a `slice` with a step size larger than one, we get a subset of the locations for better visualization.

 ```{code-cell} ipython3